building a prototype

 As a well-versed contract manufacturer of complex machinery and electro-mechanical equipment, we have found that building a prototype can be done cheaper, faster, and with better functionality when done using other manufacturing processes.

 Also, consider functionality.
-3D printer components often will not be able to provide structural integrity, especially when produced with a stereolithography process, which will be needed to display the function of moving parts.
+3D printing prototype components often will not be able to provide structural integrity, especially when produced with a stereolithography process, which will be needed to display the function of moving parts.
 Even on smaller load-bearing components, the print process can leave a layered and rough surface for mating parts that make operations uneven and noisy.

 Does 3D printing have a place in building prototypes?
 Sure does, but so does more traditional manufacturing, and you may be surprised what can be done in a modern facility.
 So don’t lock yourself into a process path at first but engage a manufacturing partner that can provide you with cost-effective solutions.

 At PEKO, our engineering team will take the time to understand your products.
 Our model shop can produce prototype parts in 3-14 days, and our production team has 85 CNC machines ready to move your product into higher volumes.
+Contact us today to learn more.

 NPI Self-Assessment Guide Thumbnail ImageFor additional guidance on choosing an ideal engineering and manufacturing partner for your prototyping project, download our new product development self-assessment guide, which is specially crafted for the likes of hardware startups and new product teams.
 Whether you need design, development, or full blow contract manufacturing, this guide will help you self-reflect.